mertoezcan/Walker-Project/README.md

 Third Step "Designing the controller":
 The state feedback gain was determined by using the infinite horizon LQR.

+Fourth Step "Hardware Implementation":
+The generated code was uploaded to the dSPACE RTI system using Simulink.
+A layout was created using dSPACE ControlDesk to control the walker and for signal processing.
+The motor controller and IMU were connected to the dSPACE RTI system.

 Used Software:
 MATLAB/Simulink